Vaipik/GoIT-PyWeb7/README.md

     <li>CLI helper from PythonCore-7 final project with storing data in DB by using SQLAlchemy and Alembic</li>
     <li>CLI helper from PythonCore-7 final project with storing data in MongoDB</li>
     <li>CLI helper from PythonCore-7 final project performed by using Flask</li>
+    <li>Currency checker by using PB24 and MonoBank APIs.
+Performed by aiohttp</li>
 </ol>